GEMScienceTools/CatalogueTool-Lite/README.md

 Db.Load('data/isc-gem-v3.bin')
 ~~~

-### 1.4 - Catalogue Manipulation
+### 1.4 - Basic Catalogue Manipulation

-#### 1.4.1 - Basic Event Selection
+#### 1.4.1 - Event Selection by Key
 Probably, the most useful method for event selection is *Filter*, which allows removing events from a catalogue according to user-defined rules.
-The method operates on a given Magnitude or Location key, and filters the events based to value matching.
+The method operates on a given Magnitude or Location key by filtering out all non-matching events.

 By default, an equality match is performed:
 ~~~python